Tangjiahui26/DataAnalysisWithR/hw08/README.md

 + Solve the warning message when the user selects filters that return 0 results. :white_check_mark:

     - Inside the filtered reactive function, we should check if the input exists, and if not then just return NULL.
-    - *I have finished this part in advance, but actually I changed the`if else` statement with new logic to get multiple results later*.
+    - *I have finished this part in advance, but actually I changed the`if else` statement with new logics to get multiple results later*.

 + Place the plot and the table in separate tabs. :white_check_mark: